vicsesi/PyTorch-STN/README.md

 - they are fast to compute on modern GPUs.
 - they learn a function that is translation invariant.

-Following figure shows a comparison of 2D convolutional and CoordConv layers.
+Following figure shows a comparison of 2D Conv and CoordConv layers.

 ![alt text](https://github.com/vicsesi/Pytorch-STN/blob/main/imgs/layers.png?raw=true)